ShanikaKadidalSundresh/ShanikaKadidalSundresh/README.md

 ---

-Let's collaborate and build something amazing together! 🚀
+Open to collaboration and opportunities in applied data science and AI-driven problem solving. 🚀